Teaching argument in the high school classroom is pretty much a ‘must,’ right?

 So the Silent Debate afforded her the perfect opportunity to meld together a classic, classroom activity with a modern mode of communication...

 And she dubbed it ‘2.0’ for this reason!

 So thank you to Paige for innovating on the basics, and for sharing your notes + inspiration with us (see ‘How it Works’ below)!

 How it Works

 ‘I wanted to try a silent debate with my students, but I also wanted to utilize the laptops my administration granted my students.
-I had to bring the two together for a 21st century classroom.
-By using Google Docs, I was able to give life to the Silent Debate 2.0.
+I had to bring the two together for a 21st-century classroom.
+By using Google Docs, I was able to give life to Silent Debate 2.0.

 I started by giving my students an article to read as the foundation of their argument.
 The topic was based on the tenet that a patient has the right to deny life-saving treatment.
 The opposing argument supported the doctor’s obligation to treat his or her patient.
 They used Day 1 to read the article and research similar cases.